momotofu/programming-notes/web/http.md

 **Headers**
 Each header is a line that starts with a keyword, such as Location or Content-type, followed by a colon and a value.
-Headers are a sort of metadata for the response.
+Headers are a sort of metadata for the response. (case insensitive)

 - Content-type: indicates the kind of data that the server is sending.
 It includes a general category of content as well as the specific format.
 - Content-Length: tells the client how long (in bytes) the response body will be.